Unsupervised Estimation of Ensemble Accuracy: Abstract

 \section{Abstract}

-Ensemble learning combines several individual models to obtain better generalization performance.
-In this work we present a practical method for estimating the joint power of several classifiers which differs from existing approaches by {\em not relying on labels}, hence enabling the work in unsupervised setting of huge datasets.
-It differs from existing methods which define a ``diversity measure''.
+Ensemble learning combines several individual models to obtain a better generalization performance.
+In this work we present a practical method for estimating the joint power of several classifiers.
+It differs from existing approaches which focus on ``diversity'' measures by \emph{not relying on labels}.
+This makes it both accurate and practical in the modern setting of unsupervised learning with huge datasets.

 The heart of the method is a combinatorial bound on the number of mistakes the ensemble is likely to make.
 The bound can be efficiently approximated in time linear in the number of samples.
-Thus allowing an efficient search for a combination of classifiers that are likely to produce higher joint accuracy.
-Moreover, having the bound applicable to unlabeled data makes it both accurate and practical in modern setting of unsupervised learning.
+We relate the bound to actual misclassifications, hence its usefulness as a predictor of performance.

 We demonstrate the method on popular large-scale face recognition datasets which provide a useful playground for fine-grain classification tasks using noisy data over many classes.

-The proposed framework fits neatly in trending practices of unsupervised learning.
-It is a measure of the inherent independence of a set of classifiers not relying on extra information such as another classifier or labeled data.